OAuth and JWT

 issue tokens bearing the OneRoster scopes above.
 The ODS / API's

-token endpoint becomes the OAUTH2_ISSUERBASEURL the OneRoster
+root url becomes the OAUTH2_ISSUERBASEURL the OneRoster

 service points at.
 The Ed-Fi Web API signs the JWTs and populates the

-Ed-Fi-specific claims (odsInstanceId, odsInstances, and tenantId
+Ed-Fi-specific claims (educationOrganizationId, odsInstances, and tenantId

 uses them to resolve the correct ODS.